By Henry Howard

-- Some treadmills offer inviting running scenarios.
+- There are many treadmills to choose from.
+Some offer inviting running scenarios.
 Mine offers the chance to virtually run places like the Boston Marathon’s Heartbreak Hill.

 - If you live in an area where air pollution is an issue, running indoors will keep that nasty stuff out of your lungs and away from your heart.

 - When running on the treadmill during cold winter months, you will have less workout gear to launder.